afriwahyudi/Supplementary/README.md

 3. Make sure to use appropriate model for each .ipnyb notebook for analysis
 4. '/Model_logs' folder consist of training history of each model

-Although random seed was set, the results might still be different to what we got due to different hardware configuration
+Although random seed was set, the results might still be different to what we got due to different hardware configuration.
+The difference mostly dismissable.

 This code were written and run on :
 1. Asus ROG GL553VD